-This handbook is designed to provide faculty members and administrators the basic tools for conducting successful searches for faculty positions, consistent with the University's legal obligations and diversity goals.
-As a dean, associate dean, department chair, search committee chair, or member of a search committee, it is crucial that you are familiar with relevant policies to ensure equal and open access to employment opportunities for all potential candidates.
-Search committees and administrators should also be familiar with any hiring goals in their area established in the University's Diversity Plan.
-While broad recruiting and outreach are always important, they are critical components of searches for positions for which Cleveland State University has diversity and inclusion goals.
+This handbook is designed to provide faculty members and administrators the necessary tools for conducting successful searches for faculty positions, consistent with Cleveland State University's legal obligations and commitment to diversity, equity, and inclusion.
+It contains a step-by-step process for conducting faculty searches and additional information on best practices for conducting searches.

+As a Dean, Associate Dean, Department Chair/School Director, search committee chair, or member of a search committee, it is crucial that you are familiar with relevant policies to ensure equal and open access to employment opportunities for all potential candidates.
+Search committees and administrators should also be familiar with any hiring goals in their area established in the University's Diversity Plan or by the Office for Institutional Equity (OIE).